Bias in the tensor-to-scalar ratio from self-interacting dark radiation: Discussion and conclusions

 Several caveats are important.
 Our conclusions are drawn within a specific DR model; other interaction forms, additional scattering channels, or different particle content could modify the detailed multipole dependence and amplitude of the effect.
 Moreover, degeneracies with other cosmological parameters (e.g. foreground residuals, delensing efficiency, or uncertainties in $\Delta N_{\rm eff}$) may weaken or amplify the observable bias, and a full end-to-end analysis including foregrounds and instrumental systematics would be required to assess the accurate impact on a given experiment.

-From the standpoint of data analysis, our results motivate the inclusion of parametrized models of DR self-interactions in likelihood pipelines used to infer $r$; to jointly constrain $\Delta N_{\rm eff}$ and interaction parameters rather than assuming a free-streaming DR model; and quantify the sensitivity of $r$ constraints to unmodeled interactions as part of systematic-error budgets for next-generation surveys.

-Future work should extend our study in several directions.
-It will be important to explore a wider class of interaction operators and particle models (fermionic DR, scalar and vector mediators), study degeneracies with foreground modeling and delensing residuals in realistic pipeline-level forecasts, and assess complementarity with non-CMB probes, such as Big Bang nucleosynthesis, large-scale structure, and laboratory/astrophysical searches, that can independently constrain $\Delta N_{\rm eff}$ and interaction strengths.
+As future work, it will be important to explore a wider class of interaction operators and particle models (fermionic DR, scalar and vector mediators), study degeneracies with foreground modeling and delensing residuals in realistic pipeline-level forecasts, and assess complementarity with non-CMB probes, such as Big Bang nucleosynthesis, large-scale structure, and laboratory/astrophysical searches, that can independently constrain $\Delta N_{\rm eff}$ and interaction strengths.
 Addressing these points will refine the criteria for when DR interactions must be modeled to avoid biased inferences about primordial GW.

 In summary, self-interacting DR represents a plausible effect that can leave an observable imprint on primordial $B$ modes and, if neglected, induce a bias in the recovered tensor-to-scalar ratio at a level relevant for upcoming and future CMB experiments.
 Accounting for this effect will make detections of primordial GWs more robust and enhance the reliability of cosmological conclusions about the early-universe physics drawn from $B$-mode measurements.